 Assess Your Needs

 If you are a beginner who is still learning about grand jetes and pirouettes, then you will just need a basic pair of ballet shoes with a simple strap.
+Since ballet involves different foot motions, you need to have reliable ankle-support shoes in training.
+This is true with other sports like weightlifting because good balance is often a result of ankle support.
+It will help you avoid any missteps and protect you against the common injuries associated with ballets.
 Ballet slippers are the best for beginners.
 When you move to a more advanced level, then you can opt for soft blocks, which are the compulsory footwear for your exams.

 For the more advance dancers, you will definitely need soft pointe shoes and demi-pointes in your ballet shoe arsenal.
 If you are in doubt, consult your dance teacher about what shoe is the best for your needs and skill level.